grafana/terraform-provider-grafana/docs/data-sources/cloud_provider_aws_account.md

 ### Required

-- `account_id` (String) The ID computed by the Grafana Cloud Provider API for the AWS Account resource.
+- `resource_id` (String) The stack-unique ID given by the Grafana Cloud Provider API to this AWS Account resource.
 - `stack_id` (String) The StackID of the AWS Account resource to look up.

 ### Read-Only